adilinden-oss/uino-1284p/README.txt

 keeping the Arduino UNO compatible board size and I/O assignments.

 The ATmega1284P provides 128k of FLASH and 16k of RAM.
 It has 10 more I/O pins
 then the ATmega328P.
-It was by design that the additional I/O has not been brought out to a header.
-Maybe a future revision might revisit providing access to the extra I/O.
+The additional I/O pins are brought out to a 5x2 header in a non-standard Arduino position.

-The design also uses a dedicated ATmega8U2 for USB connectivity.
+The design features a dedicated ATmega8U2 for USB connectivity.
 The circuit has been taken from the Arduino UNO but the TQFP-32 package was chosen for easy solderability.

+Power supply input for the board is selected via a jumper.
+Power supply options are USB bus powered or unregulated DC input.
+An onboard LDO regulator will accept an unregulated input voltage between 6.4V and 15V.

 Pin Mapping
 -----------